 You know those home projects that need to get done?
 But you’re too busy living life, so you do whatever you can to avoid doing that project?
 Well, at our last home we finally had to address a huge, discolored eyesore attached to the back of our house: the back deck.
-It’d been on the to-do list for years.
-And, after we got new siding, it was ugly-obvious it needed re-staining.
+It’d been on the home and garden to-do list for years.
+It was ugly-obvious it needed attention.

 Really, y’all.
 It was bad.
 And I mean that.
 It was bad enough that our small children knew it needed painting.
 Or something.
 Anyway, my husband did some research and found Restore 10X by Rust-Oleum.
-There’s also a Restore 4X for vertical surfaces.
+We got some of that (and the Restore 4X for our vertical surfaces AKA deck railings) from our local Lowe’s.

-Restore 10X: Restore your deck with a lot less work
+Restore 10X and 4X Review: Restore your deck with a lot less work

 You know how re-staining a deck is a pain in the patootie?
 Well, this stuff was a ton easier to use.
 To prep the deck, all we had to do was clean it.
 That’s right: no sanding, buffing, or good-luck dances you would normally do to re-stain a deck.